JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

 4. We'll use a **Sensor** to track the distance and direction vector to the mouse cursor.
-Right-click on the **UtilityaiSTRoot** node you created and add a **UtilityAIDistanceVector2Sensor** as its child node.
+Right-click on the **UtilityAISTRoot** node you created and add a **UtilityAIDistanceVector2Sensor** as its child node.

 ![Add the distance sensor](images/getting_started_st_2.png)<br>